 Studying in Erlangen

 Friedrich-Alexander-Universität Erlangen-Nuremberg (FAU) is located in northern Bavaria, in the south of Germany.
-According to the Reuters Ranking 2016, it is the second most innovative university in Germany and 49th in the world.
-In the „Shanghai Ranking“ (Academic Ranking of World Universities, 2016), FAU belongs to the top 200 universities worldwide, and our Faculty of Natural Sciences is among the top 100 in the world.
+According to the Reuters Ranking 2018, it is the most innovative university in Germany and 5th in Europe.
+In the „Shanghai Ranking“ (Academic Ranking of World Universities, 2017), FAU belongs to the top 200 universities worldwide, and our Faculty of Natural Sciences is among the top 100 in the world.

 Financing your stay in Erlangen